whardier/wap-mms-message/README.rst

 https://github.com/pmarti/python-messaging which in turn includes work and concepts included from other sources like pysms and python-mms.

-Initial work will be done against Python 3.8 and slowly adapted to the the 3.x series and slowly adapted to other Python 3.x versions.
+Initial work will be done against Python 3.8 and slowly adapted to other Python 3.x versions.

 Features
 --------